andrewjshults/la-families-bike/README.md

 We are families who live in LA and bike with our kids.
 We meet up, ride together, try out each other's bikes, advocate for safer biking, & more!

 ## 🗓️ Upcoming Events 🗓️
-- Mar Vista Farmers Market Tabling (Sunday, May 7th 2023)
-- [LA Families Bike Meetup](https://www.eventbrite.com/e/la-families-bike-meetup-513-tickets-630553280837) (Saturday, May 13rd 2023) - Playground on Bluff Trail Park
+- [LA Families Bike Meetup](https://www.eventbrite.com/e/la-families-bike-meetup-730-tickets-679841051887) (Saturday, May 13rd 2023) - Playa Del Rey Lagoon Playground

 ## 📣 Stay In The Know 📣